taiyuuki/vec-js/README.md

 ### vec-js

-A JavaScript library for working with vectors and matrices.
+A JavaScript library for working with vectors.

 ## Usage